Willow Commerce Privacy Policy

 What does a purchase order mean in business?

-It’s a formal document requesting goods or services and confirming terms of purchase.
+It’s a formal document requesting goods or services and confirming the terms of purchase.

 Is a purchase order legally binding?